Quest Magazine - Home

 Finding a job

-Most CP operators are self-employed and contracted to security and risk management companies.
-Commercial contracts can run from days to months, and are agreed between the client and the security company.
+The majority of close protection (CP) operators are self-employed, typically contracted by security and risk management companies.
+Commercial contracts can vary in duration, ranging from a few days to several months, and are agreed upon between the client and the security company.
 A CP operator will sign their own contract with the company.
-Networking is vital, and an individual’s reputation for reliability and experience are critical to his or her chance of getting further work and progressing to the more lucrative, longer-term contracts.
-Local knowledge, both for tasks in the UK and overseas, is essential for many contracts, where orientation and familiarity are vital.
+Networking plays a crucial role in this industry, and an individual’s reputation for reliability and experience are key to securing further work and progressing to more lucrative, long-term contracts.
+Local knowledge, for tasks both in the UK and overseas, is often essential for many contracts, where familiarity with the area and orientation skills are vital.

-Very few training providers can guarantee work in the CP sector because the industry simply isn’t geared to permanent payroll employment, and even subcontract work can be ‘feast or famine’.
-It is also difficult to assess the ability of an individual until they have been seen and tested on a course.
-So beware of companies that promise too much and be wary of those that offer too little.
-There is currently a shortage of female CP operatives, who are in particular demand for guarding female principals, family members and children, especially in some cultures and environments.
+Few training providers can guarantee work in the CP sector due to the industry’s nature, which isn’t typically geared towards permanent payroll employment.
+Even subcontract work can be inconsistent, often described as ‘feast or famine’.
+It’s also challenging to assess an individual’s ability until they have been observed and evaluated during a course.
+Therefore, caution is advised when dealing with companies that promise too much, and skepticism is warranted towards those that offer too little.
+Currently, there is a demand for female CP operatives, who are particularly sought after for guarding female principals, family members, and children, especially in certain cultures and environments.

 In conclusion …